wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;But he remains a person?

 **M:**&ensp;When you believe yourself to be a person, you see persons everywhere.
 In reality there are no persons, only threads of memories and habits.
 At the moment of realisation, the person ceases.
 Identity remains, but identity is not a person — it is inherent in the reality itself.
-The person has no beïng in itself; it is a reflection in the mind of the witness, the ‘I am’, which again is a mode of beïng.
+The person has no being in itself; it is a reflection in the mind of the witness, the ‘I am’, which again is a mode of being.

 **Q:**&ensp;Is the Supreme conscious?

-**M:**&ensp;Neither conscious nor unconscious — I am telling you from experiënce.
+**M:**&ensp;Neither conscious nor unconscious — I am telling you from experience.

-**Q:**&ensp;<span data-tippy-content="Cognitive consciousness, pure awareness, higher consciousness.">Prajnanam</span> <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creätor; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>.
+**Q:**&ensp;<span data-tippy-content="Cognitive consciousness, pure awareness, higher consciousness.">Prajnanam</span> <span data-tippy-content="One of the gods of the Hindu trinity: Brahma, the creator; Vishnu, the preserver; Shiva, the destroyer.">Brahma</span>.
 What is this *Prajna*?

 **M:**&ensp;It is the unself-conscious knowledge of life itself.